m23leung/toy-robot-challenge/README.md

 - Mocha / Chai

 ## Installation and Usage
-Please have node.js installed.
+Note: Please make sure to have node.js installed.

-cd to the root direction and run:
+1. Navigate to the root directory and run:
 - npm install

-Now run the application with:
+2. Now run the application with:
 - npm start

-You can run the test suite by:
+3. You can run the test suite by:
 - npm test

 ## Design desions